seldo/galls-law/fluent-conf.md

 # [fit] Your monolith is complex.
 # [fit] A split system is more complex.

-^ Complexity is the enemy of everything.
+^ But this adds complexity.
+And complexity is the enemy of everything.

 ---

 # [fit] what did that Gall guy say about
 # [fit] complex working systems?

-^ Didn't we just hear something about complex systems?
+^ And didn't we just hear something about complex systems?
 Your target for a rewrite is the full complicated thing that's running in production today, not the simple thing you started with.
 Famous problem: second system effect.

 ---